8none1/lnl_telegram_bot/README.md

 This will simply tell Telegram where to POST it's messages.
 You do not need to deploy the script again when you change the `deployment id`, just run the function, but if you do have to redeploy the script the ID will change and you will have to update the script with that id and rerun the `setWebhook` function.

 ### Sending Telegram messages

 We use the JSON object method on the sendMessage Telegram API to send messages.
 The `sendMessage` function builds a suitable payload and `POST`s it.

 ### The main function `doPost`

 The `doPost` function is called when Telegram `POST`s a JSON object containing information about the message it received to the webhook URL.
-We unpack that object, pick out the relevant information, do some basic santiy checking, add the URL to the spreadsheet and send back a confirmation message.
+We unpack that object, pick out the relevant information, do some basic sanity checking, add the URL to the spreadsheet and send back a confirmation message.

 This is where you need to set some static values if you want to test and debug in the Apps Script editor.
 Rather than actually `POST`ing an object we use a local variable instead.

 ### Testing the function

 As mentioned above, testing Apps Scripts of this type is painful.
 The best way I found to do it was to replace the data that Telegram would normally POST with hardcoded variables.
 This allows you to run a single function from the UI and get logging output and errors.
 I've left comments in the code where you can do this.
 You will need to change some bits to suit you.
 Keep reading for more information on this.

 When you run the script for the first time you will be asked to verify a few things.
 The process looks like this: